 Using the same data source, it can be estimated that about 30% or internationally-mobile MENA students stay in the region.

-We were wondering how would the numbers look today?
+We were curious how would the numbers look today?
 Studyportals’ Levent Gaşgil used data from Studyportals to lend an insight into student interest.
-Online student search behaviour on Studyportals has proven to be a reliable predictor of future enrolments.
-Levent presented his findings during a live webinar, which he co-hosted together with the Global Engagement Manager of Koç University in Istanbul, Melissa Abache.
-Here is the summary:
+He presented his findings during a live webinar, which he co-hosted together with the Global Engagement Manager of Koç University in Istanbul, Melissa Abache.
+Here are some of the major outcomes:

 An emerging market